JumpmanFR/MotherInternational/README.md

 * *(For operators)* Supports UPS and IPS patch formats.

 ### New features
-* Includes 33 translation projects, or 67 translation patches if you count all included patch versions.
+* Includes 33 translation projects, or 67 translation patches if you count all included patch versions (as of August 30th, 2022).
 * Can *unpatch* ROMs and apply multiple patches successively, allowing to translate a game from any language to any other (no need to input the base Japanese ROM specifically).
 * Based on the same principle, can update your ROM if you’re using an older version of the same translation.
 * Supports special additional patches designed to be applied over existing translations (like better sound and such); the program automatically finds a route from your current ROM to the translation and special features you want.